5 Steps for Regrading Your Yard Around Your Home’s Foundation

 Positive Grading

 If your home is built on your yard’s highest point, you have positive grading.
-Rainwater and melting snow should already move away from your foundation, though you may need to make some adjustments if there are areas of water pooling on your lawn (adding a French drain is another good fix for this problem).
+Rainwater and melting snow should already move away from your foundation, though you may need to make some adjustments if there are areas of water pooling on your lawn.
+Adding a French drain is another good fix for this problem.

 Negative Grading

-The Best Lawn Grading
+Best Lawn Grading

 2. Watch Out for Pipes and Vents

-Mark the locations of pipe covers and vents as well as your sewer cleanout and water meter so that they don’t accidentally get covered up as you move soil around.
+Mark the locations of pipe covers and vents as well as your sewer cleanout and water meter so they don’t accidentally get covered up as you move soil around.
 You can do this yourself by purchasing flags and/or spray paint at a local hardware store.

 If there’s a chance a basement window may get covered by soil while you’re regrading around your foundation, purchase a window well.
 This acts as a wall that keeps dirt away from your window so you can still have a little natural sunlight.